-If you're like most people, then you only think about seeing a Cary chiropractor after you've been seriously injured.
+If you're like most people, then you only think about seeing a Apex chiropractor after you've been seriously injured.
 Perhaps you slipped on an icy front porch, was involved in a traffic accident, or just moved wrong and now your back hurts.
 Perhaps you woke up with a stiff and achy neck, with no reasonable explanation as to why, and it just doesn't seem to go away.
 Maybe your medical doctor couldn't find a way to help you.
 Either way, it's a fact that you probably thought of getting chiropractic care only because you were injured and have nowhere else to turn.

 Another fact you probably don't realize, is that chiropractic care can be utilized as preventative care.
 You don't need to be in pain to begin treatment.
-In fact, the best time to visit your Cary chiropractor is when you're aren't feeling any pain at all; this way, the chiropractor can help keep your body in alignment in order to possibly prevent many types of injuries.
+In fact, the best time to visit your Apex chiropractor is when you're aren't feeling any pain at all; this way, the chiropractor can help keep your body in alignment in order to possibly prevent many types of injuries.
 Your chiropractor can help you to do two things: prevent certain common injuries in the future and help you recover from injuries now.
 If you are unsure whether a chiropractor can help you, here are five reasons you should absolutely see a chiropractor.

 #1- You Have Chronic Pain in Joints/Muscles